ucsb-cs148-f21/project-t10-animelist/team/LEARNING.md

 - Hardy will watch online courses on React and Spring Boot and will try to get some help from friends on learning the language.
 If needed, Rowan will also do some pair programming with Hardy.

 ## Articles Documentation

 Christopher Barnett (10/18): I shared https://www.git-tower.com/learn/git/commands/git-restore in the git_articles Slack channel.
 It touches on the git restore command, which helped one of our team members correct having mistakenly added files to his PR.

 Hardy Xu (10/19) : I shared https://www.w3schools.com/html/default.asp.
 The following website is a very useful resource for anyone who is a newer in html ,css, js study.
 I learn by myself through this website.
 I hope it will be helpful to some other classmates!

+Rowan Tran (10/20): I shared https://graphql.org/learn/ in the #backend_articles channel.
+It covers the basics of GraphQL, and I used this tutorial to learn more about how it works and get comfortable making some backend changes.